 Based on personal experience, I suggest avoiding the summer months (June thru August) because it gets very hot, which makes it hard to explore the area.

-Painted Hills Oregon | Things to Do
+Best Hikes Painted Hills Oregon

 #1.
-Hike the Painted Cove Trail
+The Painted Cove Trail

 - Difficulty Level: Easy